 The famous twin-spired Cologne Cathedral, which took six centuries to build and is Germany’s most visited landmark, survived the war and now looms over the city in all its gothic magnificence.
 Tiny shops and restaurants are everywhere, offering up local beer, wine, hot pretzels, sausages, and scrumptious desserts.

 You should definitely make time to walk around the city, tour the cathedral, and sample some of the local specialties.
+Here are some great suggestions for how to spend one day in Cologne.
 But if you, like me, are a chocoholic, there is really only one place to immediately begin your visit upon arriving in Cologne.
 It is, of course, the Cologne Chocolate Museum.
 Yes, indeed, there is an entire museum dedicated to chocolate.
 And, yes, there are plenty of samples of chocolate to be offered.

 The soaring, modern, glass and steel museum built to resemble a ship is very easy to find as it is located right on the banks of the Rhine.
 From your cruise ship, you will probably be able to see it and the location is an easy walk from the town and the cathedral.
 In March, 2006, the museum partnered with Lindt, the famous chocolate maker.
 And now, Lindt candy, in an astonishing variety of forms and shapes, is available in the large museum gift shop.